Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M671: Define positions of Z leadscrews or bed levelling screws

+Informs the firmware of the positions of the leadscrews used to raise/lower the bed or gantry.

 ### Parameters

 * **Xnn:nn:nn...** List of between 2 and 4 X coordinates of the leadscrews that drive the Z axis or the bed levelling screws